 Vendor tiering is the key to a more resilient and sustainable third-party risk management strategy.
 But like all cybersecurity controls, it must be supported by the proper framework.

-To learn how to optimize your Vendor Risk Management program to greater efficiency through best vendor tiering practices, read on.
+To learn how to optimize your Vendor Management and Vendor Risk Management programs to greater efficiency through best vendor tiering practices, read on.

 What is Vendor Tiering?